Skip to main content

 Homoplasy

-Homoplasy refers to a trait that is shared by a group of organisms but did not originate from a common ancestor.
-This can occur through convergent evolution, where different species independently evolve similar traits as adaptations to similar environments or ecological niches.
+Homoplasy refers to a trait that appears similar in two species but is not derived from a common ancestor.
+This similarity arises due to convergent evolution, where different species independently evolve similar traits as adaptations to similar environments or ecological niches.
+An example is the streamlined bodies of dolphins and ichthyosaurs, which evolved independently in response to aquatic life.

 Recommended video: